 On the other hand, if you’re looking for some light reading for the airport, you could try Maeve Binchy.
 A prolific novelist, her works span the second half of the 20th century.
 One of her last novels was Minding Frankie (2010), the tale of an American visitor to Dublin and the people whose lives become entwined with her own.
 Like all of Binchy’s work, it is full of nice, warm and friendly characters.
 A bit like the Irish themselves.

-Another contemporary novel that comes highly recommended, although I haven’t read it myself (yet), is The Gathering, by Anne Enright (2007).
+A highly recommended contemporary novel is The Gathering, by Anne Enright (2007).
 Set in Dublin, it is the story of a family funeral and what it reveals about the past.
 The Gathering won the Booker Prize in 2007.

 My final choice is The Last Days of Rabbit Hayes (Anna McPartlin, 2014).
 Easy to read, it is full of warm and extraordinary people.
 (You might think a book about a dying woman can’t be uplifting, but read this and think again…)